Attested: Corstopitum on iter 1 of the Antonine Itinerary

-Where: AI lists Corstopitum as 9 Roman miles from Vindomora (Ebchester) and 20 from Bremenium (High Rochester), which cannot be correct, because the total distance Vindomora–Bremenium as the crow flies is 33 miles, not 29, and trying to follow the wiggles of the Roman road just makes the discrepancy worse.
-However, amending viiii (9) to xiiii (14) miles (like changes needed elsewhere on the Itinerary) would place Corstopitum somewhere near Little Whittington (NY991695), where the straight lines of the Roman roads later known as Dere Street and Devil’s Causeway would originally have intersected, or Beukley (NY983707) where their curved (possibly later) versions met.
+Where: The Itinerary lists Corstopitum as 9 Roman miles from Vindomora (Ebchester) and 20 from Bremenium (High Rochester), which cannot be correct, because the total distance Vindomora–Bremenium as the crow flies is 33 miles, not 29, and trying to follow the wiggles of the Roman road just makes the discrepancy worse.
+However, amending viiii (9) to xiiii (14) miles (like changes needed elsewhere on the Itinerary) would place Corstopitum possibly near Little Whittington (NY991695), where the straight lines of the Roman roads later known as Dere Street and Devil’s Causeway would originally have intersected or, more likely, at Beukley (about NY98707) where their curved (possibly later) versions met.
 This places Corstopitum about 5 km north of Corbridge Roman town, on a local high spot that would have served as a sighting point for the Roman main roads and there is a fine view over the landscape.

-Name origin: R&S described Corstopitum as “meaningless in British” and then launched into some unnecessary emendation.
+Name origin: Rivet & Smith described Corstopitum as “meaningless in British” and then launched into some unnecessary emendation.
 Their long discussion of ideas derived from various Celticist thinkers is essentially misdirection, away from the key points of geography and language.
-That hill-top location matches a compound of κορση ‘(fore)head’ (from PIE *ker- ‘horn, head’) and τοπιτης ‘of a place’ (from τοπος ‘place’ plus the suffix -ιτης that still survives in English as -itis.
-This might reasonably describe that road junction on a local high place.
-Greek explanations for place names in Britain might arise in several ways, such as passing into Latin as technical terms or just being a surrogate for some other unknown language.
-There is clear evidence for actual Greek in the nearby name Επιακον, a site of lead and silver mining, which was a technology mainly developed in Greece.
+That hill-top location matches a compound of Greek κορση ‘(fore)head’ (from PIE *ker- ‘horn, head’) and τοπιτης ‘of a place’ (from τοπος ‘place’ plus the suffix -ιτης that still survives in English as -itis), which might reasonably describe that road junction on a local high place.